GUIDED TOURS FOR ADULTS

 Docent-led group tours are available anytime during museum hours (some exceptions apply) but must be scheduled at least three weeks in advance.
-Please fill out the Tour Request Form at the bottom of the page.
+Click here to fill out the Tour Request Form.

-Guided, group tours for all grade levels can be tailored to the needs of individual groups and last 45 minutes minutes for grades K through 2 and one hour for grades 3 through 12.
+Guided, group tours for grades K-12 can be tailored to the needs of individual groups and last one hour.
+Click here to fill out the Tour Request Form.

 Learning to Look (Grades K–6)